supriyatskumar/Semi-Supervised-Distracted-Driver-Detection/README.md

 ### Use Case
 * The trained model can be used by OEMs to improve auto safety.
-* semi-supervised image classification reduces the cost of collecting expensive labelled data.
+* The semi-supervised image classification reduces the cost of collecting expensive labelled data.

 ## Dataset
 The dataset is from State-Farm and published at https://www.kaggle.com/c/state-farm-distracted-driver-detection/data<br />